AmineMahiddine/GDG_Algiers_NewYear/README.md

 ##### landing Page
 * ✅ Convivial, Party Design
-* ✅ fireWork animation on the background
+* ✅ FireWork animation on the background
-* ✅ responsive
+* ✅ Responsive
 * ✅ About GDG-Algiers section
-* ✅ contact section
+* ✅ Contact section

 ##### Event Page
 * ✅ Conventual, Party Design
 * ✅ Chat Room made with nodeJS Express mongoDB
 * ✅ A small game inspired by flappy bird
-  * apreas on click
+  * Apreas on click
-  * responsive
+  * Responsive
-* ✅ fire work animation on the background
+* ✅ Fire work animation on the background
 * ✅ A button that show a surprize on new years day
 * ✅ responsive